oif2003/Mintty4Julia/README.md

 3. To start Julia, do one of the following:
     * Run startJulia.ahk.exe
     * Or Drag and drop .jl files onto startJulia.exe
-    * Note: If Julia fails to start, create config.txt with the absolute path of Julia's bin folder.
+    * Note: If Julia fails to start, create config.txt containing the absolute path of Julia's bin folder.

     Tip:  You can create a Windows shortcut of startJulia.exe